INGInious/containers/grading/default/README.md

 The default container image.

-Contains basic INGInious commands and can execute tasks written in shell, bash, or python.
+It can execute tasks written in shell, bash, or python (2 and 3).

-All container images written for INGInious should inherit from this container image.